Skip to content

 • Hidden fees beyond the stated commission

-• Unclear payment timelines
+• Unclear or flexible payment timelines

 • No mention of chargeback handling